In this post...

 I said something like this:

 You've just been telling me how you want to partner with business owners—even in terms of profit sharing or equity stakes—to take their businesses to the next level.
 That's a selling point, a marketing message.
 You've been telling me about businesses you know you can help, and the ideas you have for helping them.
-Now tell them what you just told me, and that's selling, too!
+Now tell them what you just told me!
+That's selling!

 She was getting it, as I knew she would.